 John (a full time employee) has a LSL entitlement balance of 151 calendar days.
 On 1st June he makes a request for 30 calendar days of his balance to be paid to him in cash.
 John's balance reduces to 121 calendar days.
 On 1st August John makes another request for 30 calendar days to be paid to him in cash.
 John's balance reduces to 91 calendar days.
 On 1st October John makes a third request for payment of 30 calendar days to be paid to him in cash.
 John's balance reduces to 61 calendar days.

-A written request must be made to Payroll Services using the Cashing in Long Service Leave Application form HRIS 022 available from the Human Resources web site.
-Manager’s authorisation is unnecessary.
+A written request must be made to Payroll Services using the Cashing in long service leave application online form available from the Human Resources web site.
+Manager's authorisation is unnecessary.

 The employee's LSL entitlement balance will decrease by the number of calendar days that the employee nominates on the HRIS 022 form.
 Employees should be aware that once payment is made they have no further claim to the part of their entitlement that was paid to them in cash.
 See the example below: